robinhood/faust/docs/playbooks/pageviews.rst

     :local:
     :depth: 2

-In the :ref:`quickstart` we went over a simple example where we read through a stream of greetings and printed them to the console.
-In this playbook we will do something more meaningful with an incoming stream.
+In the :ref:`quickstart` tutorial, we went over a simple example reading through a stream of greetings and printing them to the console.
-We will maintain real-time counts of page views from a stream of page views.
+In this playbook we do something more meaningful with an incoming stream, we'll maintain real-time counts of page views from a stream of page views.

 Application
 -----------

-As we did in the :ref:`quickstart`, we first define our application.
+As we did in the :ref:`quickstart` tutorial, we first define our application.
-Let us create a module ``page_views.py`` and define the application:
+Let's create the module :file:`page_views.py`:

 .. sourcecode:: python